Click here for detailed information.

 There are Fever Clinics at Nambour, Caloundra and SCUH.

-There is a Respiratory Clinic based at Ochre Health Sippy Downs (Ph 5373 0700) and a Mobile Clinic based at The J in Noosa Junction at present.
+There is a Respiratory Clinic based at Ochre Health Sippy Downs (Ph 5373 0700) and a Mobile Clinic – Sunny Street – based at Tait Street in Tewantin at present.
 (Ph 5313 7778).

 Testing for COVID-19 involves collecting nasal (inside your nose) or throat swabs, and/or sputum (mucus coughed up).
 These samples are then transferred to the nearest laboratory that is set up to test for COVID-19.

 If you are tested for COVID-19 but aren’t really sick, you will be sent home to self-isolate while you wait for the test results.
 This may take several days.

 If you are really sick you may be admitted to hospital for treatment.
 If you become sicker while you are waiting for results, please contact your doctor or call an ambulance.
 Make sure you let them know you are waiting for test results for COVID-19.

 If the result is positive, you will receive a call from a public health doctor or nurse who will tell you what to do next.
 If you are well enough to take care of yourself, you will need to stay at home in self-isolation until you recover.
 If you get sicker, you may be admitted to hospital in an isolation area.

 If the result is negative, your doctor or the clinic that tested you may let you know.
 Depending on where you got tested, you may just receive an automated SMS.
 If you have been issued with a notice telling you to self-quarantine, you must stay in self-quarantine until the end date written on the notice, even if you get a negative result.
 This is because you may still develop COVID-19 infection.